kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 The EmployeeFacade class contains a main() method that is used to initiate the execution of the increaseWage() method.
 The increaseWage() method initializes three variables that are passed to the increase_wage PL/SQL stored procedure using a CallableStatement.
- CHAPTER 16  ACCESSING PL/SQL FROM JDBC, HTTP, GROOVY, AND JYTHON 347

 **How It Works**
 It is possible to invoke a PL/SQL stored procedure from a JDBC call just as if you were issuing a call from PL/SQL.
 You can do so by passing a PL/SQL code block that contains the procedure call as a string to the